The Arabic Automata

 6. Five miscellaneous devices

 The earliest copy of the book, survived until now (from 1206) is a fine manuscript with excellent illustrations.
-Each device is described in a simple and easy to understand Arabic, and each is accompanied by a general drawing.
-For the complicated devices the author gave detailed drawings for the components of the device or for subassemblies so that the operation can be understood.
+Each device is described in simple and easy-to-understand Arabic, and each is accompanied by a general drawing.
+For the complicated devices, the author gave detailed drawings for the components of the device or for subassemblies so that the operation can be understood.
 There are a total of 174 drawings in the book.

 The automata in the book of Al-Jazari included:

-2. An automated moving peacocks driven by hydropower
+- An automated moving peacock driven by hydropower

 Al-Jazari also invented water wheels with cams on their axle used to operate automata.

-The humanoid automata of a girl that could serve water, tea or drinks, shown in the upper image, is very interesting.
+The humanoid automata of a girl who could serve water, tea, or drinks, shown in the upper image, is very interesting.
 The drink was stored in a tank with a reservoir from which the drink drips into a bucket and, after seven minutes, into a cup, after which the waitress appears out of an automatic door serving the drink.

 What Impact Did Al-Jazari’s Inventions Have on Future Generations?